-The Gamecocks finished the regular season with a 6-6 record and will compete in the Birmingham Bowl on Dec.
-29 in Birmingham, Ala.
+The Gamecocks finished the regular season with a 6-7 record, falling in a valiant effort against 22nd-ranked South Florida (46-39 in overtime).
 The team surpassed all preseason prognostications earning a bowl bid in Coach Will Muschamp's first year at South Carolina.

 Gamecocks got their first Top 25 win of the Will Muschamp era on Oct.
 29 with a 24-21 win over #18 Tennessee.
 For his efforts in the win, junior cornerback Jamarcus King was named the SEC Defensive Player of the Week.

 Senior placekicker Elliott Fry was named to the SEC Football Community Service Team and is one of 94 college football players nominated for the Wuerffel Trophy, presented as "College Football's Premier Award for Community Service."

 Sophomore tight end Hayden Hurst is one of 30 candidates named to the John Mackey Midseason Watch List.
 The Mackey Award is given to the nation's outstanding tight end.
 He is also one of 52 nominees for the Burlsworth Trophy, given annually to the most outstanding player who began his career as a walk-on and has shown outstanding performance on the field.